-- First War Nurses – Information on the roles of nurses in the Australian Army during the War.
+- The evolution of military nursing – Information on the roles of nurses in the Australian Army during the War.

 Nursing in the Military – Beginning in World War II, nurses became a more vital part of the military.
 Prior to World War II, nurses assisting military actions were civilians.
 However, during the War, females were allowed to join the military and become combat nurses.

 - Nurses in the Army – Useful website giving an overview of the life of a nurse in the Army.

 - Navy Nursing Careers – Official information from the U.S. Navy showing the medical opportunities in the Navy.

 - Air Force Nursing – Information on becoming a Critical Care Nurse in the U.S. Air Force.